integrity/integrity/README.markdown

 Run the test suite
 ------------------

-Install the test dependencies with `rake test:install_dependencies` and run the test suite with `rake test`.
+Install the test dependencies with `rake test:setup` and run the test suite with `rake test`.

 Thanks